 is an optional condition code.

-is permitted only in Thumb code, using a preceding
+is permitted only in T32 code, using a preceding

-ITinstruction.
-This is an unconditional instruction in ARM code and you must not use
+ITinstruction, but this is deprecated in ARMv8.
+This is an unconditional instruction in A32 code and you must not use

 is the register on which the memory address is based.